 You have the right to ask for debt verification, which the creditor should send to you within five days of contacting you.
 Because Alliance One works in partnership with your creditor, they should have that information readily available.

-While speaking to a representative, you should note their tone, their claims, and any actions they say they can take with you.
+While speaking to a representative, you should note their tone and their claims.
+Also note any actions they say they can take with you.
 Also notate the time of the call.
 This notation is needed in the case that the representative uses illegal tactics or verbalizes false claims.

 If the account is listed on your credit report, you have the right to validate the debt and dispute it.
 If you are not sure how to do so or you don’t feel comfortable with the process, you can seek the assistance of a credit repair company to initiate communications on your behalf.